Jawad-Khalil/Jawad_Khalil_Portfolio/README.md

 ## LICENSE
 The code, design, and other content in this repository are licensed under the MIT License, except for the personal information section, which is not licensed for reuse or redistribution.
 Please respect the privacy and confidentiality of the personal information included in this portfolio.

+**Important Note:**

+The following folder and its contents are excluded from the MIT License and are not to be copied, used, or distributed:

+- Projects/*

+These files are proprietary, and all rights are reserved by the author.

 ## Personal Information
 You can view my personal information by visiting [**here**](https://jawad-khalil.github.io/Jawad_Khalil_Portfolio/#personal-info) (Right-click and select "Open link in new tab" to open in a new tab).